Is it safe to cook beans in a slow cooker? It’s not an issue I confront every day. However, when I cook beans, I want to

 If you are like me, you skim a lot of headlines from various sources.
 You hold those tidbits in your head until you forget them or find a way to put them into context.

 Weeks ago, I saw something about the dangers of cooking beans in a slow cooker.
 I don’t recall where information came from, the particulars, or how reliable the source might have been.
 All that stayed with me were the words “danger“, “beans“, and “slow cooker.”

 The only way for me to ever cook another bean in a slow cooker without worrying that I would poison someone was to find out the facts.
-Here is what I discovered:
+Here is what I discovered about whether it is safe to cook beans in a slow cooker:

 Kidney beans should not be cooked from raw in a slow cooker.

 Cooking the beans properly destroys the toxin.
 Soaking and then boiling the beans for at least 10 minutes (some authorities – including the FDA’s Bad Bug Book (Seriously – that’s the name of the publication.
 Don’t you love it!) – suggest boiling for at least 30 minutes) will eliminate the toxin.

 This precaution is most important for red kidney beans, but also applies to white ones.
 The latter are sometimes called cannellini beans.
 Red kidney beans contain about 3 times as much of the toxic agent as the white ones.
 However, white kidney beans can also cause illness if not fully cooked.
 I’ve also seen cautions about raw or undercooked soy beans (which contain a different toxin, called a trypsin inhibitor, which is also destroyed with the same type of proper boiling/cooking), but I rarely see recipes that call for cooking raw soy beans.

 Now I can comfortably go back to cooking chili, enjoying fully cooked kidney beans in salad, and using my slow cooker again for bean soups and stews.